 Acetylsalicylic acid or do not use antithrombotic agents.
 It is preferable not to use antithrombotic agents.

-Antiplatelet drugs, including acetylsalicylic acid, are also widely applicable, and if there are indications for the use of acetylsalicylic acid, it is advisable to use it at a dose of 75 - 325 mg / day.
-It has been proven that in lower doses the antithrombotic effect is not achieved, and in large doses the risk of bleeding increases.
+Antiplatelet drugs, including acetylsalicylic acid, are also widely applicable, and if there are indications for the use of acetylsalicylic acid, it is advisable to use it at a dose of 75–325 mg/day.
+It has been proven that in smaller doses the antithrombotic effect is not achieved, and in larger doses the risk of bleeding increases.

-The risk of hemorrhagic complications should also be assessed (Table 4).
+The risk of bleeding complications should also be assessed (Table 4).

 Index value HAS- BLED≥ 3 indicates a high risk of bleeding.
 In this case, the dose of the antithrombotic drug should be carefully selected, and the risk of bleeding during treatment with vitamin K antagonists and acetylsalicylic acid is comparable.